Multi-objective optimization via equivariant deep hypervolume approximation: Introduction

 Unfortunately, known algorithms for computing the hypervolume scale unfavorably with the number of objective functions $M$ and the number of data points $N$.
 Nonetheless, finding a fast and scalable computational method that approximates the hypervolume reliably would have far-reaching consequences, and is an active field of research.
-Computation of the hypervolume has complexity of $O(2^NNM)$ when computed in a naive way, however more efficient exact algorithms have been proposed such as WFG ($O(N^{M/2}\log N)$,\citet{While2012AHypervolumes}) and HBDA ($O(N^{M/2})$, \citet{Lacour2017AIndicator}).
+Computation of the hypervolume has the complexity of $O(2^NNM)$ when computed in a naive way, however, more efficient exact algorithms have been proposed such as WFG ($O(N^{M/2}\log N)$,\citet{While2012AHypervolumes}) and HBDA ($O(N^{M/2})$, \citet{Lacour2017AIndicator}).
 However, these computational complexities are still deemed impractical for application in EAs \citep{Tang2020FastStrategy}, where computational overhead typically is required to be low.
 Also in BO, where one is typically less concerned with the computational overhead, faster hypervolume methods would be beneficial.
-For instance, the state-of-the-art expected hypervolume improvement (qEHVI) \citep{Daulton2020DifferentiableOptimization} is dependent on many hypervolume computations, greatly restricting its use to the setting of high $M$ and $N$.
-In addition, the authors of the recently proposed MORBO \citep{daulton2022multiobjective}, which is current state-of-the-art in terms of sample-efficiency and scalability to high $M$ and $N$, identified the computational complexity of the hypervolume as a limitation.
+For instance, the state-of-the-art expected hypervolume improvement (qEHVI) \citep{Daulton2020DifferentiableOptimization} is dependent on many hypervolume computations, greatly restricting its use to the setting of low $M$ and $N$.
+In addition, the authors of the recently proposed MORBO \citep{daulton2022multiobjective}, which is currently state-of-the-art in terms of sample-efficiency and scalability to high $M$ and $N$, identified the computational complexity of the hypervolume as a limitation.\\ Therefore, efforts have been made to approximate the hypervolume.
+The method FPRAS \citep{Bringmann2010ApproximatingObjectsb}, provides an efficient Monte Carlo (MC) based method to approximate the hypervolume, of complexity $O(NM/\epsilon)$, with the error of $\pm \sqrt{\epsilon}$.
+In addition, at the time of this work, a hypervolume approximation based on DeepSets \citep{Zaheer2017DeepSets} was proposed called HV-Net \citep{Shang2022HV-Net:DeepSets}.
+HV-Net uses a deep neural network with permutation invariance (i.e. DeepSets) w.r.t.\ to the order of the elements in the solution set to approximate the hypervolume of a non-dominated solution set.
+It showed favorable results on both the approximation error and the runtime on MC and line-based hypervolume approximation methods.\\ Other methods try to avoid hypervolume computation entirely and use other metrics to guide optimization \citep{pmlr-v48-hernandez-lobatoa16}.
+Such as ParEgo \citep{Knowles2006ParEGO:Problems}, which randomly scalarizes the objectives to generate diverse solutions.
+Other approaches focus on distance metrics regarding the empirical Pareto front \citep{Rahat2017AlternativeOptimisation, Deb2002ANSGA-II}.
+However, methods using the hypervolume to guide optimization, are typically superior.
+This is shown both in the setting of EAs and for BO.
+For example, a plethora of work shows that SMS-EMOA \citep{Beume2007SMS-EMOA:Hypervolume} is more sample-efficient compared to MO EAs using alternative infill criterion \citep{Narukawa2012ExaminingApplication, Tang2020FastStrategy}.
+Also, qEHVI and MORBO have strong empirical performance compared to alternatives \citep{Daulton2020DifferentiableOptimization, daulton2022multiobjective}.